ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 This illustrates the classification accuracy of website fingerprinting undefended traffic using a CNN in a closed-world experiment, where the tested models' accuracy is observed over multiple epochs.

-> The graph shows that, for all models, the accuracy improvements are less noticeable after 25 epochs.
+The graph shows that, for all models, the accuracy improvements are less noticeable after 25 epochs.
-{: .prompt-info }

 The figure indicates that the AWF model reaches its peak accuracy the fastest, followed by the 'Best' model, and the 'DF' model takes the longest.
 However, the DF model catches up and surpasses the other models in about 15 epochs.
 We can also see a significant improvement in the 'Best' model compared to the 'Default' model, consistently providing higher accuracy and quicker delivery.

-> The 'Best' model was constructed by varying only a few hyperparameters of the 'Default' model.
+The 'Best' model was constructed by varying only a few hyperparameters of the 'Default' model.
 This model could be further improved by modifying other hyperparameters, such as the number of hidden layers, the density of hidden layers, filters and filter sizes, and convolutional layers.

+> Further adjustments to other model parameters like the number of hidden layers or convolutional layers could provide additional gains in model performance.
 {: .prompt-tip }

 ## Acknowledgement